 I admit I sometimes miss things coming out via Picturebox and their cadre of indie manga releases.
 Here’s a new one called World Map Room, which I know nothing about.

 ASH: Picturebox is a publisher that has really caught my eye this year.
 I don’t always enjoy Yuichi Yokoyama’s manga, but I can certainly appreciate his draftsmanship and experimental work.

-MELINDA: Agreed.
+MJ: Agreed.
 I’m very interested in what they’re doing.